 In the UK we throw away some 264 million toothbrushes every year and in the US this number rises to some 1 billion in the US.
 The number of toothbrushes being made and thrown away each year has grown steadily since the very first one was made back in the 1930s

 The plastic that these brushes are made of is not biodegradable and instead breaks down into smaller microplastics that pollute our beaches, rivers, and oceans.
-We need to cut back on our usage and switch to a more sustainable option, and that is where we come in!
+We need to cut back on our usage and switch to more sustainable, eco-friendly, natural, biodegradable options, and that is where we come in!